-4.2 Master metadata restore from metaloggers
+5.2 Master metadata restore from Metaloggers

-MooseFS Community Edition have only one master, but can have several metaloggers deployed for backup.
+MooseFS (non-Pro) have only one Master Server, but can have several Metaloggers deployed for backup.
 If for some reason you loose all metadata files and changelogs from master server you can use data form metalogger to restore your data.
 To start dealing with recovery first you need to transfer all data stored on metalogger in /var/lib/mfs to master metadata folder.
 Files on metalogger will have \ml\ prefix prepended to the filenames.
 After all files are copied, you need to create metadata.mfs file from changelogs and metadata.back files.
 To do this we need to use the command mfsmaster -a.
 Mfsmaster starts to build new metadata file and starts mfsmaster process.

-4.3 Maintenance mode
+5.3 Maintenance mode